How to Make a Macrame Plant Hanger

 3. Tie a Wrapping Knot

-To secure the spiral, use a wrapping knot.
+Now, to secure the spiral, you can use a wrapping knot.
 Take a short piece of cord and form a “U” shape.
-Hold it against the bundle of cords.
+Then you have to hold it against the bundle of cords.

 4. Add the First Row of Square Knots

-Measure 12 inches down from your wrapping knot.
-Split the cords into groups of four and tie a square knot with each bundle.
+You have to measure 12 inches down from your wrapping knot.
+Then you have to split the cords into groups of four and tie a square knot with each bundle.

-Make sure you line up the knots evenly, you will have four knots that form the first row..
+Make sure you line up the knots evenly.
+You will have four knots that will form the first row.

 5. Add the Second Row (Alternating Knots)

-Move 3 inches below that first row.
-Now tie square knots using cords from neighboring groups.
+Now you have to move 3 inches below that first row.
+Then tie square knots with cords from neighboring groups.

-This staggered row connects the cords and starts to shape the basket that will hold your plant pot.
+This staggered row will connect the cords and start to shape the basket that will hold your plant pot.

 6. Secure with a Bottom Wrapping Knot